keboola/developers-docs/extend/generic-extractor/functions.md

 `consumer` property contains the `client_id` and `client_secret` which contain values of `authorization.oauth_api.credetials.appKey` and `authorization.oauth_api.credetials.appSecret` respectively.
-(These are obtained by KBC when the application is published).
+(These are obtained by Keboola when the application is published).

 For usage, see [OAuth Login examples](/extend/generic-extractor/configuration/api/authentication/oauth20-login/).